simonwanna/grandi/README.md

 ![ui](assets/ui.png)

-A chess game where a neural network predicts the impact of your moves on the future game outcome - helping you become a better player.
+A chess game where a neural network predicts the impact of your moves on the future game outcome - helping you become a better player. *(Best experienced in dark mode)*

 > **For Examiners (Scalable ML Course at KTH):**
 > Please refer to [submission.md](submission.md) for a detailed overview of the project architecture, cloud infrastructure, and implementation details.